 Sexual health clinics treat problems with the genitals and urinary system.

 Many sexual health clinics offer a walk-in service where you do not need an appointment.

 A doctor or nurse can usually diagnose warts by looking at them.

 - ask you about your symptoms and sexual partners

-- look closely at the lumps around your genitals and anus
+- look closely at the lumps around your genitals and bottom

-- possibly need to look inside your vagina, anus or urethra (where pee comes out) depending on where your warts are
+- possibly need to look inside your vagina, bottom or urethra (where pee comes out) depending on where your warts are

 It's not possible to find out who you got genital warts from or how long you've had the infection.

 Treatment for genital warts needs to be prescribed by a doctor.